SueChaplain/guide-sauvian/docs/localamenities.md

 - [Ligne E: Bus schedule](https://maps.mybus.io/beziers/voyager/lignes/de-gaulle-port-conchylicole/)
 - [Ligne E: Bus route](https://maps.mybus.io/beziers/voyager/plan-du-reseau/)

 There are 8 bus stops on the main road through Sauvian.
 All are clearly marked on Google maps.
-The closest bus stop to the villa is **Font Vive** on Route de Beziers, by the G20 supermarket.
+The closest bus stop to the villa is **Font Vive** on Route de Beziers, by the Carrefour Market supermarket.

 ## Children's play areas